ocaml/ocaml/CONTRIBUTING.md

 ### Changelog

-Any user-visible change should have a Changelog entry:
+Any user-visible change should have a `Changes` entry:

 - in the right section (named sections if major feature, generic "Bug fixes" and "Feature requests" otherwise)